alexandertrefz/essence/packages/website/diagnostics.md

 together.
 The two are separated by an em-dash — `@param other — the String to add` — so that the name and its description stay legible in the source.
 A tag that leaves its text to the lines below it needs no separator.
-The text is lifted onto the Parameter either way.
+The text is lifted into the Documentation either way.

 ### `unknown-documentation-parameter`

 A `@param` named something the Declaration below it does not take.
-Such a tag attaches to nothing, and used to be rendered into every Hover regardless — a description of a Parameter that the reader could not find.
+Such a tag attaches to nothing, and is rendered into every Hover regardless — a description of a Parameter that the reader cannot find.
 A name is matched against each Parameter's external name first and then its internal one, and an `overload` block's own Documentation may name a Parameter of any of its Overloads.

+A Declaration whose value is not written as a Function Literal is left
+unchecked: `constant alias = greet` is function-valued, but its Parameters survive only in a resolved Type, which keeps no internal names, so a `@param` there cannot be told from a typo.

 ## The Compiler as a program